9.7 Pancreas

 Diabetes Mellitus

-By far the most common type of pancreatic disorder is , more commonly called simply diabetes.
+By far the most common type of pancreatic disorder is diabetes mellitus, more commonly called simply diabetes.
 There are many different types of diabetes, but diabetes mellitus is the most common.
-It occurs in two major types, and .
+It occurs in two major types, type 1 diabetes and type 2 diabetes.
 The two types have different causes and may also have different treatments, but they generally produce the same initial symptoms, which include excessive urination and thirst.
 These symptoms occur because the kidneys excrete more urine in an attempt to rid the blood of excess glucose.
 Loss of water in urine stimulates greater thirst.
 Other signs and symptoms of diabetes are listed in Figure 9.7.5.

 Symptoms of Diabetes